banshee/eosfaq/README.md

-# James Moore's EOS Developer FAQ
+# James Moore's EOS developer notes

 ## What version of EOS does this cover?